-Landscaping and garden design can simultaneously address aesthetics and amenity, water management, air quality, climate modification, biodiversity, habitat creation and local food production — and it can help warm and cool your house.
+Landscaping and garden design can simultaneously address aesthetics and amenity, water management, air quality, climate modification, biodiversity, habitat creation, and local food production — and can help to warm and cool your house.
 The planning and design of outdoor space should be considered an integral part of your home’s sustainable design.

-Sustainable landscaping is an approach to designing and constructing the artificial landscapes that surround our buildings and improving the natural landscapes which already exist.
-Ideally these landscapes should maintain themselves and survive by being part of the natural cycles of the local environment.
+Sustainable landscaping is an approach to designing and constructing the artificial landscapes that surround our buildings, and improving the natural landscapes that already exist.
+Ideally, these landscapes should maintain themselves and survive by being part of the natural cycles of the local environment.

 Photo: Edwina Robinson

 Design landscaping to be experienced from both inside and outside the home.
 Sustainable landscaping can be employed to create shade, or to enhance or frame views.
-It can be attractive to look at and also provide privacy from surrounding buildings.
-It can supply food and help create pleasant areas for recreation (see Choosing a site).
+It can be attractive to look at, and can also provide privacy from surrounding buildings.
+It can supply food, and help create pleasant areas for recreation.

-In recent years the definition of a sustainable landscape has evolved to include landscape elements that are literally part of a building.
-Many extensive green roofs are constructed specifically to support native and indigenous vegetation as part of a wider strategy for enhancing or replacing the natural biodiversity of a place or region.
-Often this kind of roof greening strategy is also geared towards providing habitat for threatened or endangered species.
-Depending on their context, function, vegetation types and watering regimes, green walls can also be legitimate contributions to the creation of a sustainable landscape and may even be integrated into wastewater treatment systems (see Green roofs and walls).
+In recent years, the definition of a sustainable landscape has evolved to include landscape elements that are literally part of a building.
+Green roofs and walls can be constructed specifically to support native vegetation as part of a wider strategy for enhancing or restoring the natural biodiversity and reducing urban heat island effects.

 Source: Paul Downton

 Sustainable landscapes use plants that perform well in the local area.
 Suitable plants may include native and indigenous plants, as well as exotics (non-Australian plants) from similar climatic zones.
-Plants should ideally perform well once established on existing soils and with existing rainfall patterns without the need for excessive watering, soil modification and intensive maintenance regimes.
+Plants should ideally perform well once established on existing soils and with existing rainfall patterns without the need for excessive watering, soil modification, or intensive maintenance regimes.

-What is the difference between ‘native’ and ‘indigenous’?
-In general terms, native plants are all plants from Australia; indigenous plants are those specific to a particular place.
+What is the difference between ‘native’ and ‘indigenous’ plants?
+Native plants are all plants from Australia; indigenous plants are those specific to a particular place.
 Avoid plants that are considered invasive or unwanted species in your region.
-Nurseries still sell them, so check with a reliable source, such as your regional natural resource or catchment board.
+Nurseries may still sell them, so check with a reliable source, such as your regional natural resource or catchment board.

-A sustainable garden uses a wide range of plants from different structural categories, such as trees, screening shrubs, medium shrubs, low shrubs, groundcovers, strappy plants and grasses, climbers, perennials and bulbs.
-This kind of ‘structural’ diversity encourages wildlife into the landscape and prickly plants form an excellent barrier and provide shelter for small birds.
-Ensure wildlife is not compromised or threatened by domestic pets.
+A sustainable garden uses a wide range of plants from different structural categories, such as trees, screening shrubs, medium shrubs, low shrubs, groundcovers, strappy plants and grasses, climbers, perennials, and bulbs.
+This kind of ‘structural’ diversity encourages wildlife into the landscape.

-- selecting a turf that requires less water and fertilizer.
+- selecting a turf that requires less water and fertiliser

-- substituting exotic grass species with drought-tolerant low-maintenance native grasses that retain the appearance of a conventional lawn.
+- replacing exotic grass species with drought-tolerant low-maintenance native grasses that retain the appearance of a conventional lawn

 - removing lawn and replacing it with a mix of groundcovers and non-woody plants and permeable surfaces such as gravel.